thecredibleway/thecredibleway-com/docs/faq/questions/would-a-loving-god-send-good-people-to-hell.md

 in the life, death and resurrection of Jesus Christ.

 However, God's justice and holiness also demand that sin be punished.
-Sin is not merely *bad behavior* - it is a rebellion against the Creator, a rejection of God's rightful authority, and a distortion of His perfect will for the world.
+Sin is not merely *bad behavior* - it is a rebellion against the Creator, a rejection of God's rightful authority and a distortion of His perfect will for the world.
 [Romans 6:23](https://www.biblegateway.com/passage/?search=rom%206%3A23&version=NKJV) says, *"For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord"*.
 The consequence of sin is spiritual death and eternal separation from God.